Welcome Alumni and Friends of Worcester State University!

 Leads All-Time

-Worcester State Recognizes Accomplishments of Student-Athletes at Awards Ceremony
+Worcester State Athletics Celebrates at 2024-25 Athletics Awards Ceremony

-On Monday, May 6th the Worcester State University Athletic Department held their annual 2023-24 Athletic Awards Ceremony on the campus of Worcester State in the newly renamed Gene J. & Julianne DeFeudis Wellness Center.
+Worcester, MA- On Monday, May 5th the Worcester State University Athletic Department held their annual 2024-25 Athletic Awards Ceremony on the campus of Worcester State in the Gene J. & Julianne DeFeudis Wellness Center on the Brissette Competition Court.

 The Department of Athletics honored players, teams, coaches, and support staff over the course of the evening.
-The featured speaker of the evening was senior Sthanisha Moreau, a member of the Women's Track & Field Program.
+The featured speaker of the evening was senior Women’s Lacrosse recent MASCAC Champion Emma Grande.

 The Chi Alpha Sigma, National College Athlete Honor Society, student-athletes were celebrated for their induction into the athletic honor society at the start of the awards celebration that would honor not just on field but off field achievements from the program's student athletes.
-The multitude of all-conference student athletes were celebrated for their accolades over the 2023-24 athletic season.
-Also highlighted were those spring 2023 all-conference selections who had not been selected by last year's ceremony.
-The field hockey team, women's hockey team, and the men's basketball team were recognized for conference championships this past year while Brodie Jacques, Jadah Stokes, Seth Boudreau and Ciara Adu-Addo were also honored for their 2023-5 MASCAC Indoor and Outdoor Track and Field championships.
-Jacques came away with two victories, one in indoor track in the 60m and the other in the 200m at the Outdoor Meet, Stokes would win both the Shot Put and hammer Throw at the Indoor Championship while adding her third victory in the Outdoor with another win in the Shot Put.
-Boudreau would claim his first MASCAC Championship in Outdoor, beating out Jacques in the 100m as Ciara Adu-Addo would claim the title at the Outdoor Championship in the Long Jump.
-Men's Basketball coach Tyler Hundley and Women's Ice Hockey's Eliza Kelley were honored for their 2023-4 Coach of the Year Awards.
+The multitude of all-conference student athletes were celebrated for their accolades over this year athletic season.
+Also highlighted were those spring 2024 all-conference selections who had not been selected by last year's ceremony.
+Brodie Jacques, Jadah Stokes, and Ciara Adu-Addo were also honored for their 2025 MASCAC Outdoor Track and Field championships in the 100m, Shot Put and record setting Long Jump performances.
+Jacques came away with a victory in the 100m at the Outdoor Meet, Stokes would repeat as winner the Shot Put as Ciara Adu-Addo would claim the title at the Outdoor Championship in the Long Jump, breaking a 15-year-old school record with her leap.

 The major athletic department award winners included,

-Rich Korzec Athletic Service Award: Sean Rollins (Sports Information)
+Rich Korzec Athletic Service Award: Shelby Reaugh (Sports Information) and Olivia Fortier (Women’s Lacrosse/Home Game Management Work Study)

-Male Rookie Athlete of the Year: Brendan Lower (Men's Soccer) and Ryan Jewett (Baseball)
+Male Rookie Athlete of the Year: Riggs Catlin and Christopher Mondesir (Baseball)

-Female Rookie Athlete of the Year: Lena Waldron (Women's Basketball), Jadah Stokes (Women's Track and Field) and Fiona Hatton (Women's Ice Hockey)
+Female Rookie Athlete of the Year: Emily Johns (Women's Ice Hockey)

-Male Athlete of the Year: Aaron Nkrumah (Men's Basketball)
+Male Athlete of the Year: Brandon Goris (Men's Basketball)

-Female Senior Lancer Award: Sarah Melanson (Women's Lacrosse)
+Female Senior Lancer Award: Abby St. Martin (Women’s Basketball) and Ava Gesner (Women's Lacrosse)

-Margaret "Peg" Nugent Scholar Athletes: Matt Alzamora (Men's Soccer) and Grace Adam (Field Hockey)
+Margaret "Peg" Nugent Scholar Athletes: Jack Ryan (Men’s Golf), Madison Ferrara (Field Hockey) and Abigail Koziol (Softball)

 and the Robert Devlin Senior Athlete Award for honoring an outstanding athletic performance by an athlete throughout the course of their career at Worcester State,

-Male Robert Devlin Senior Athlete: Ryan Rubenskas (Men's Basketball)
+Male Robert Devlin Senior Athlete: Brodie Jacques (Men’s Track and Field)

-Female Robert Devlin Senior Athlete: Emily Bartlett (Softball)
+Female Robert Devlin Senior Athlete: Emma Lanpher (Softball) and Angela Colonis (Volleyball)

 The department also recognized that the spring sports (Women's Lacrosse, Softball, Baseball and Outdoor Track and Field) are still competing, and their all-conference and other athletic awards are yet to be announced.
 It was a celebratory night for all student-athletes.